jameelbrannon/EQResearch/README.md

 equity research.
-companiescan be identified by their ticker symbol.
+companies can be identified by their ticker symbol.